-House prices are estimated by local agents to have dropped by 30% to 40% from 2007 to 2010, mainly due to the adverse impact of the global financial and economic meltdown, according to Savills Prime Residential Retreats 2014 report (there are no official house price figures).
+Local agents say house prices dropped by 30% to 40% from 2007 to 2010, mainly due to the global financial meltdown (there are no official house price figures).

 Currently, ocean front units in the Royal Ocean Club, situated on Grand Bahama, are priced at US$156,070.
 In the Bahamas Rum Cay, the price of one and two-bedroom beach cottages start at US$128,095.